George McCall Smith

-Early life
+Early life and career

 George McCall Smith was born in Nairn, Scotland on 13 November 1882.
-He completed his medical degree at the University of Edinburgh, and then went into general practice in Strathmiglo, Fife and Perth.
+He completed his medical degree at the University of Edinburgh, and went into general practice in Strathmiglo, Fife, and Perth.
 In 1907 he married Barbara Grieve with whom he had two sons and two daughters.
-He emigrated to Rawene in New Zealand in 1914 with one of his patients, Lucy Scott.
+Leaving his family he took off for London with one of his patients, Lucy Scott, and thence to New Zealand in 1914.

-Career
+Career in New Zealand

-Smith and Lucy Scott arrived in Rawene in September 1914.
-It was a remote community in the Hokianga, the population was impoverished and 60% Māori.
-Smith was appointed Surgeon Superintendent at Rawene Hospital for which he was paid £300 a year.
-He trained Lucy to be his anaesthetist.
-Some years later Lucy's qualifications and ability to be an anaesthetist were questioned but the local Hospital Board considered that she was qualified by her experience.
+Smith arrived in Rawene in the Hokianga, a remote community on the north island, with Lucy Scott in September 1914.
+The population was impoverished with 60% indigenous Māori.
+He was appointed Surgeon Superintendent at Rawene Hospital for which he was paid £300 a year.
+He trained Scott to act as his anaesthetist.
+Some years later Scott's qualifications and role as an anaesthetist were questioned but the local Hospital Board determined she was "qualified" by virtue of her experience.

-In 1921 the Hokianga County Council, which ran the Hospital Board, introduced cost-cutting measures which included terminating Smith and Lucy's employment and readvertising Smith's job at £100 a year.
-The Council's decision may have been related to some Council members finding Smith troublesome or his personal affairs.
+By 1921 Barbara McCall Smith's petition for divorce on the grounds of her husband's adultery and abandonment had reached the Scottish court.
+A decree was granted 26 February. that same year the Hokianga County Council, which ran the Hospital Board, introduced cost-cutting measures which included terminating Smith and Scott's employment and readvertising Smith's job at £100 a year.
+The Council's decision may have been related to some Council members both finding Smith troublesome and to the notoriety caused by his personal life.
 Smith's divorce was widely reported in British and New Zealand newspapers.
-Some of the community were shocked by the fact that Smith and Lucy were unmarried when they arrived in Rawene, though they were subsequently married.
-The community rallied in support of Smith, presenting a 750 signature petition to the Board, and he was reappointed at his original salary.
+Some of the community were shocked by the fact that Smith and Scott were unmarried when they arrived in Rawene.
+They married in March 1921 shortly after the divorce was granted.
+Subsequently, the community rallied in support of Smith, presenting a 750 signature petition to the Board, and he was reappointed at his original salary.